Alex-Caian/Genre-from-lyrics-recognition/Capstone/Portfolio/ReadME.txt

 ###############################

-For more guidance, go back to the main branch and follow the ReadME file present there.
+For more guidance, go back to the main branch and follow the ClickME file present there.

 For contact: ac17176@alumni.bristol.ac.uk and rigaud_ines@hotmail.com.